deondmello16/WaterB-B/README.md

-# YelpCamp
+# WaterB&B

-YelpCamp is a full-stack website project enabling users to create and review campgrounds.
+WaterB&B is a full-stack website project enabling users to create and review campgrounds.
 Account creation is necessary for reviewing or adding campgrounds.
 This project is a part of Colt Steele's web dev bootcamp course on Udemy.

 ## Project Overview